Koorye/Inspire-FAST/README.md

 # Inspire-FAST

-Official implementation of the paper "[Think Before You Act: Vision-Language-Action Models with Intrinsic Spatial Reasoning]()".
+Official implementation of the paper "[InSpire: Vision-Language-Action Models with Intrinsic Spatial Reasoning](https://arxiv.org/abs/2505.13888)".

 Note: We are doing our best to improve this work.
 If you have any questions or suggestions, please feel free to create an issue in this repo or contact us at shihan.wu.koorye@outlook.com.